a collection of notes on areas of personal interest

 Although this accounts for the reason why many Arabs write with a slope from top right to bottom left and, perhaps, why descending lines of manuscript seem not to have the negative connotations that graphologists believe similar Western manuscript has, this is not always the case.
 There are many beautiful examples of manuscripts being written sloping forward when seen from an Arabic point of view.
 I believe that the natural tendency is for manuscript to be sloped as shown, but that the arguments made below, relating to movement and balance, have much to do with this variation of slope.

 Here you can see a photograph of an Arab writing in a notebook.
-His hand, holding a Biro, looks no different from that of a Westerner, yet he has set the pad at an angle that facilitates his writing his letters and words from right to left.
-A right-handed Westerner might set his pad at a similar angle to ensure his writing sloped forward.
+The manner in which he is holding a roller ball pen appears no different from that which might be used by a Westerner, yet he has set the pad at an angle that facilitates his being able to write letters and words from right to left.
+Yet a right-handed Westerner might set his pad at a similar angle to ensure his writing sloped forward.

 One of the reasons for the way writing is sloped is the fact that there are a number of firmly defined rules which govern the proportions of the various Arabic scripts.
 Most Arabs, because of this, have a firmly held belief in the correctness of written or printed Arabic from which they are reluctant to stray.
 Unlike Western practice there is no penalty associated with handwriting whose lines slope down from right to left, nor of letters which slope, although the latter practice strays from the understood principles of the art of calligraphy.